 This blog is unique in that it is a great resource not only to small business owners like yourself but it also provides detailed articles for bookkeepers and accountants who have small business clients that use QuickBooks, XERO and accounting software for small business users.
 The most commented article, Setting up Sales Tax in QuickBooks is a great one!

-Normally, when I hear the words “thought leadership”, I think of boring, long, academic whitepapers on “lofty topics”.
+Normally, when I hear the words “thought leadership,” I think of boring, long, academic whitepapers on “lofty topics.”
+This is not the case at all.
 The CPA Desk blog has lots of interesting two minute videos on topics like change management and corporate culture.
 I recommend taking a short break and watching a video or two.

 For an accounting firm which specializes in working with digital marketing agencies and law firms, I was expecting a highly specialized blog.
 However, I found the content, such as articles on cleaning up the chart of accounts and strategically timing the payment of bills useful for all small businesses.

 This is a great blog for dentists, or anyone that provides a specialized service to the retail marketplace.
 Many dentists are baby boomers and preparing to retire.
 They want to sell their practices which they have built up over decades.
 There are a number of great articles on this topic.

 Unless you’re a farmer, this blog will hold no interest.
 However, we recognize that many farmers are small business owners.
 This blog covers the ins and outs of state and federal government farm subsidies, and tax issues that impact farmers.

 If there was an award being given out for sophisticated website design, this site would certainly take top honors.
 It has a great color scheme and incorporates professionally produced videos in a smart way.
 Videos are typically five to six minutes in length on topics ranging from taking the home office deduction, to budgeting and forecasting.
 The quality of the content is extremely high.